MUSIC THERAPY & COUNSELING

 Common interventions include:

-Songwriting, Lyrical Analysis, Receptive Music Listening, Music and Meditation, Music and Movement, Chanting, and even Sing-a-Longs whenever possible.
+Songwriting, Lyrical Analysis, Co-active Music Making, Receptive Music Listening, Music and Meditation, Music and Movement, Chanting, and more.